What is a Systematic Withdrawal Plan (SWP)?

 How to Calculate Your Returns on the Plan?

-To calculate returns on your SIP investments, you can use the SIP calculator, which is a tool available online.
+To calculate returns on your best SIP investment, you can use the SIP calculator, which is a tool available online.
 The SIP calculator simplifies the process of calculating the returns on your investments, enabling investors to make informed decisions about their financial goals and investment strategies.

 What are the Benefits of a SWP?